wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 News
 ======
 * We are hiring research interns for 2021.
-If you are a PhD student and have published papers at top conferences, send me an email with your CV!
+If you are a PhD student and have published papers at top conferences, email me with your CV!

 Research
 ======